-Next, the team will plant as many as 8,000 trees, plants and shrubs throughout the neighborhoods to create an urban ecosystem that promotes physical activity while decreasing noise, stress and air pollution.
+Next, the team will plant thousands of trees, plants and shrubs throughout the neighborhoods to create an urban ecosystem that promotes physical activity while decreasing noise, stress and air pollution.
 After that, the 700 participants will receive annual check-ups to evaluate how the increasing greenery has affected their physical and mental health, and their social ties.

 “The project brings together the expertise of university researchers, city officials and nonprofit leaders to, for the first time, scientifically quantify a link between how humans and nature are intrinsically linked.” says David Phemister, The Nature Conservancy’s Kentucky state director.
 “New evidence revealed through the study will inform better policies and investments in nature, and in human health, in the future.”

 In addition to Hyphae Design Laboratory and TNC, the University of Louisville Envirome Institute is collaborating on the Green Heart Project with additional partners that include Washington University in St. Louis, Cornell University and the U.S. Forest Service.